m6vrm/l2cv/README.md

 How to use
 ==========

-NOTE: Interception driver (https://github.com/oblitum/Interception) driver is required for mouse and keyboard emulation.
+NOTE: Interception driver (https://github.com/oblitum/Interception) is required for mouse and keyboard emulation.

 1. Install Interception driver (https://github.com/oblitum/Interception/releases)
     (start cmd.exe as Administrator, then run install-interception.exe /install)